fritids/wp-birthday-users/readme.txt

 4. That's it.
 5. Go to your profil and fill in your birthday.
 Save it.
 6. This will create a birthday.ics-file in your upload-directory of wordpress.
+7. Additional you can add a widget on your blog, or edit the settings.

 If you upgrade:
-Run rebuild-script found on the birthdays overview page.
+Run rebuild-script found on the birthdays overview page. (since 0.1.6 this is automatic when saving something in the settingspage)

 == Frequently Asked Questions ==